pascalvanderheiden/azd-ais-lza/README.md

 ### Architecture in detail

-This repository illustrates how to integrate Azure OpenAI as a central capability within an organization using Azure API Management and Azure Container Apps.
-Azure OpenAI offers AI models for generating text, images, etc., trained on extensive data.
-Azure API Management facilitates secure and managed exposure of APIs to the external environment.
-Azure Container Apps allows running containerized applications in Azure without infrastructure management.
-The repository includes a .NET 8.0 proxy application to allocate Azure OpenAI service costs to the consuming application, aiding in cost control.
-The proxy supports load balancing and horizontal scaling of Azure OpenAI instances.
-A chargeback report in the Azure Dashboard visualizes Azure OpenAI service costs, making it a centralized capability within the organization.
+This repository illustrates how to setup the Azure Integration Services Landing Zone accelerator with Azure Developer CLI.
+The accelerator includes best practices for security, network isolation, monitoring, and more.

 We've used the Azure Developer CLI Bicep Starter template to create this repository.
 With `azd` you can create a new repository with a fully functional CI/CD pipeline in minutes.
 You can find more information about `azd` [here](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/).

 One of the key points of `azd` templates is that we can implement best practices together with our solution when it comes to security, network isolation, monitoring, etc. Users are free to define their own best practices for their dev teams & organization, so all deployments are followed by the same standards.

-The best practices we've followed for this architecture are: [Azure Integration Service Landingzone Accelerator](https://github.com/Azure/Integration-Services-Landing-Zone-Accelerator) and for Azure OpenAI we've used the blog post [Azure OpenAI Landing Zone reference architecture](https://techcommunity.microsoft.com/t5/azure-architecture-blog/azure-openai-landing-zone-reference-architecture/ba-p/3882102).
-For the chargeback proxy we've used the setup from the [Azure Container Apps Landingzone Accelerator](https://github.com/Azure/aca-landing-zone-accelerator).
+The best practices we've followed for this architecture are: [Azure Integration Service Landingzone Accelerator](https://github.com/Azure/Integration-Services-Landing-Zone-Accelerator).

 When it comes to security, there are recommendations mentioned for securing your Azure API Management instance in the accelerators above.
-For example, with the use of Front Door or Application Gateway (see [this](https://github.com/pascalvanderheiden/ais-sync-pattern-la-std-vnet) repository), proving Layer 7 protection and WAF capabilities, and by implementing OAuth authentication on the API Management instance.
+For example, implementing OAuth authentication on the API Management instance.
 How to implement OAuth authentication on API Management (see [here](https://github.com/pascalvanderheiden/ais-apim-oauth-flow) repository).

 We're also using [Azure Monitor Private Link Scope](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/private-link-security#configure-access-to-your-resources).
 This allows us to define the boundaries of my monitoring network, and only allow traffic from within that network to my Log Analytics workspace.
 This is a great way to secure your monitoring network.

 ### Azure API Management

 [Azure API Management](https://azure.microsoft.com/en-us/services/api-management/) is a fully managed service that enables customers to publish, secure, transform, maintain, and monitor APIs.
 It is a great way to expose your APIs to the outside world in a secure and manageable way.

-### Azure OpenAI

-[Azure OpenAI](https://learn.microsoft.com/en-us/azure/ai-services/openai/overview) is a service that provides AI models that are trained on a large amount of data.
-You can use these models to generate text, images, and more.

 ### Managed identities